tempname11/WorkingTitle4/notes.md

 [ ] move rendering code to engine/rendering/**
 [ ] fix the intermittent bug
 [ ] linear_to_srgb?
-[ ] static pipelines with dynamic viewport and scissor

 ### find out
 [ ] how do push constants work?